310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 I dunno what’s going on, but… wouldn’t it be good if you guys took it easy and enjoyed yourselves like you’re on a date?

-Anzu-san, you always have your head buried with work, work, and more work, you know?
+Anzu-san, you always have your head buried with work, work, and more work, y'know?

 Wouldn’t falling in love and having fun *also* be helpful for work?
 Not that I know anything about that.
 {% endbubble %}